Wynonna Judd is currently out on the road honoring her mother on The Judd’s Farewell Tour.

 I would say ‘Give yourself a break today.
 Because we’re doing the best we can with what we have.’
 Don’t you think?”

 Amen to that, Wynonna.

-And while you’re here, make sure you check out the aforementioned performance of their 1990 hit “Love Can Build A Bridge” at the 2022 CMT Music Awards in April, because it’s something special:
+Here’s the aforementioned performance of their 1990 hit “Love Can Build A Bridge” at the 2022 CMT Music Awards in April:

 The Judds Farewell Tour extended dates: